dib-lab/2015-khmer-wok1-ec/2015-wok-error-correction.rst

 * The error corrector Coral `(Salmela and Schroder, 2011)
   <http://www.ncbi.nlm.nih.gov/pubmed/21471014>`__ bears a strong
-  philsophical resemblance to graphalign in its approach to error correction, if you think of a De Bruijn graph as a kind of multiple-sequence alignment.
+  philosophical resemblance to graphalign in its approach to error correction, if you think of a De Bruijn graph as a kind of multiple-sequence alignment.